What is the Tourism Promotion Program?

 Minimum award is $1,000; no award of funds will exceed 50% of the cost of the event/activity; the award will be contingent upon the applicant's demonstration of other funding sources; and expenditures are subject to audit.

-- Organizations seeking funding under this program must submit a Tourism Fund Grant Application.
+- Organizations seeking funding under this program must submit a Tourism Program Grant Application.

 - (Note: The application packet is in Adobe Acrobat format.
 You will need to have the free Acrobat Reader in order to complete this electronic form.
 This application may be submitted electronically by filling in the blanks, saving the application to a file, and attaching the completed file to an email.
-Send the email to email@example.com with the subject line: "Tourism Grant Application.")
-City staff will review applications for completeness and eligibility.
+Send the email to the Lodging Tax Advisory Committee c/o email@example.com with the subject line: "Tourism Program Grant Application.").
 Applicants may be contacted for clarification or additional information.
 Applications that are not complete or are not eligible for funding will be disqualified and returned.

 - The City Council will make the final decisions on project approval and funding levels.